ttnmapper/documentation/integration/tts-integration-v3.md

 Go to https://ttnmapper.org for the global coverage map.

 > The webhook template configures an incorrect base URL, and mapping therefore fails.
-Please follow "Fix Base Url" below to fix this.
+Please follow [Fix Base Url](#fix-base-url) below to fix this.

 ## Prerequisites